TheArchitect2000/zkiot-arm-siemens-iot2050-c/README.md

 ```
 ./wizardry.sh
 ```
-- To submit a commitment to blockchain follow this [link](https://github.com/FidesInnova/zkiot-usage/blob/main/README_Program.md#a8-submit-the-commitment-on-blockchain)
+- To submit a commitment to blockchain follow this part of readme: [A.8.
+Submit the commitment on blockchain](https://github.com/FidesInnova/zkiot-usage/blob/main/README_Program.md#a8-submit-the-commitment-on-blockchain)